Aerlinger/chorus_extractor/README.md

 text in a file.

-To find patterns, each line is assigned a "diff score" based on the percentage of similar lines taht exist within the same file computed via the McIlroy-Hunt longest common subsequence (LCS) algorithm) Groups of consecutive lines with a high score are marked as being chorus lines.
+To find patterns, each line is assigned a "diff score" based on the percentage of similar lines that exist within the same file computed via the McIlroy-Hunt Longest Common Subsequence (LCS) algorithm) Groups of consecutive lines with a high score are marked as being chorus lines.

 Matching lines do not need to be exact and matching algorithm is not case sensitive.
+Ambiguity can be resolved

 ### Example: